 All in favor.
 None opposed.

 Motion for C3HUU to be a Coalition Partner in HKonJ Forward Together Movement—suggested by Marni Goldshlag.
-Reviewing the website, endorsing the Moral Monday movement is not possible.
+It is not possible for C3HUU to directly endorse the Moral Monday movement.
+Instead, we must endorse the HKonJ coalition that is behind Moral Mondays.

-Mary provided the form that you have to complete to be a coalition partner.
+Mary provided the form that we would have to complete to be a coalition partner.
 The Peace & Justice Committee of the The Community Church is a Coalition Partner of HKonJ currently.
 The Board has also received concern that the Peace & Justice Committee was able to act independently of Board supervision on this matter.

 Discussed whether to put this on the agenda for the annual meeting as well as whether Committees of the Church should be able to represent The Community Church in an official capacity.
 Discussed need to inform congregation in advance of the congregational meeting to support informed choice, as well as precedents that exist around representation.